Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 With the previous releases, we suggested to use node labels (or docker engine labels) for identifying the cluster names.
 Although an easy to use solution, it’s not always available in cases when you don’t have control over your cluster.

-We have introduced custom fields with earlier versions.
-Custom fields can be attached to any data, that collectord forwards to Splunk.
+We have introduced custom fields in earlier versions.
+Custom fields can be attached to any data that collectord forwards to Splunk.
 Now we use custom fields to help you identify the clusters in our applications.
-For backward compatibility we extract cluster name from node labels cluster as well.
-If you have different node label that identifies your clusters, you will have to update calc fields kubernetes_cluster_eval, openshift_cluster_eval or docker_cluster_eval accordingly.
+For backward compatibility we extract the cluster name from node labels cluster as well.
+If you have a different node label that identifies your clusters, you will have to update calc fields kubernetes_cluster_eval, openshift_cluster_eval or docker_cluster_eval accordingly.
 Or you can just switch to the custom fields as described in our installation instructions.

 In case of OpenShift just update the ConfigMap (make sure to restart pods after update)